francklemoine/ansible-vpn/README.md

   * This step is necessary before running the container by Docker Compose tool
   * The configuration is kept into the Docker volume

-  `ansible-playbook -i hosts --become --ask-become-pass --tags ovpn_remove vpnserver_playbook.yml`
+  `ansible-playbook -i inventory/hosts --become --ask-become-pass --tags ovpn_remove vpnserver_playbook.yml`